 This stands for rest, ice, compression, and elevation.

 Rest.
 The degree of rest will depend on the severity of the inflammation.
 The athlete may have to temporarily stop running, stair climbing, or playing his sport, to allow the injury to heal.
 Continuing the sport or activity often aggravates the injury, causing the athlete to experience pain, possibly more than initially.
 The athlete should use pain as his guide.
-To avoid pain, the athlete should keep his leg straight when sitting, and refrain from squatting then standing and walking.
+To avoid pain, the athlete should keep his leg straight when sitting and refrain from squatting then standing and walking.
 Once the pain begins to subside, knee exercises can be started to improve flexibility and strength, allowing the athlete to resume his sport sometime in the future.

 Ice.
-Ice can be applied to the knee for 20-30 minutes, 3-4 times per day initially, and then 2 times per day.
+Ice can be applied to the knee for 20 – 30 minutes, 3 – 4 times per day initially, and then 2 times per day.
 Ice massage is a very effective form of ice application.
-Apply the ice for 15 minutes after any activity involving the knee, to minimize additional inflammation caused by the activity.
+Apply the ice for 15 minutes after any activity involving the knee to minimize additional inflammation caused by the activity.

 Compression.
-This can be achieved by using an ace wrap or a neoprene knee sleeve.
-A patellar stabilizer may be recommended to help support knee tendons, thereby reducing tension and pressure on these tendons, and relieving the inflammation.
+This can be achieved by using an ACE wrap or a neoprene knee sleeve.
+A patellar stabilizer may be recommended to help support knee tendons, thereby reducing tension and pressure on these tendons and relieving the inflammation.

-Stretching exercises of the knee, upper and lower legs are essential to help improve muscle tendon flexibility and strength.
+Stretching exercises of the knee and upper and lower legs are essential to help improve muscle tendon flexibility and strength.
 These exercises help reverse the muscle weakness which results from the inflammation and enable the tendons to resume the usual demands and workloads of the sport.
 When the thigh muscles are strengthened and balanced, they will be able to control the movement of the patella in the groove more accurately and with less pressure (see section on Exercises).

 Medication.
 An oral anti-inflammatory medication may be prescribed or recommended.
 Such medication helps relieve the pain and reduce the inflammation.

 Surgery.
 If all other forms of treatment fail to provide relief, then surgery should be considered.
 The surgeon would look inside the knee joint with an arthroscope to determine the nature and severity of the injury and the most appropriate repair.
 In some cases, repositioning of the patella is required.
-This procedure can be performed as an out-patient surgery, and the results are usually excellent.
+This procedure can be performed as an outpatient surgery, and the results are usually excellent.

 Knee.
-A knee sleeve, stabilizer, strap, or brace may be recommended to help support the knee tendons, reduce tension and pressure caused by increased activity, and keep the patella in the prove for better tracking.
-See patellar stabilizer and Cho-Pat strap below and other knee braces in the Sports Med Store.
+A knee sleeve, stabilizer, strap, or brace may be recommended to help support the knee tendons, reduce tension and pressure caused by increased activity, and keep the patella in the groove for better tracking.
+See the patellar stabilizer and Cho-Pat strap below and other knee braces in the Sports Med Store.